-In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the police body.
+In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the policing body.
 Try to be as specific as possible.

 We do not need you to explain the background to your complaint in your application.

-The PIRC will request the case papers relating to your complaint from the police body involved.
+The PIRC will request the case papers relating to your complaint from the policing body involved.
 We examine the facts of the case and will consider whether or not the information available supports your complaint.
-We will also look at the police body's response to you and consider whether this addresses your complaint.
+We will also look at the policing body's response to you and consider whether this addresses your complaint.
 The PIRC will then form a view on whether the complaint was dealt with to a reasonable standard.

-The outcome of your Complaint Handling Review will be explained in a report which will be sent to both you and the police body.
+The outcome of your Complaint Handling Review will be explained in a report which will be sent to both you and the policing body.
 Any police officer or member of civilian staff involved in the complaint will be informed of the outcome of the PIRC review.